IndependentImpact/IndependentImpactHederaAfrica2025/README.md

 Why HCS:

-- Fast consensus (2–5 seconds): Ideal for fast-paced workflows, such as ground-truthing where verifiers cannot wait extended periods for confirmation from the system that their submissions have been "accepted" into the ledger.
+- Fast consensus (2–5 seconds): Ideal for fast-paced workflows, such as ground-truthing, where verifiers cannot wait extended periods for confirmation from the system that their submissions have been "accepted" into the ledger.

 - Efficient topic-based messaging: Devices on the network subscribe only to relevant “topics,” reducing bandwidth and power consumption — essential for limited-connectivity and energy-constrained environments like rural Africa.